Project-team

 Inversion of Differential Equations For Imaging and physiX

-Roughly speaking, a generic problem would consist in determining the geometry (with unknown topology!) and/or physical properties of unknown targets from indirect measurements.
-In general this kind of problems are non-linear and are also severely ill-posed which require special attention from regularization point of viewand non-trivial adaptations of classical optimization methods.
+A generic problem would consist in determining the geometry (with unknown topology!) or physical properties of unknown targets from indirect measurements.
+In general, this type of problem is non-linear and severely ill-posed, thus requiring special attention from the point of view of regularization and non-trivial adaptations of classical optimization methods.

-• Design and study of algorithms capable of treating non linear problems, robust with respect to noise and/or suited for real time imaging and audio.
+• Design and study of algorithms capable of handling non-linear problems, robust to noise or adapted to real-time imaging and audio.

-• Development of new methods and advanced tools for HPC to solve large scale forward and/or inverse problems.
+• Development of new methods and advanced tools for HPC to solve large-scale forward and inverse problems.

-• Development of prototype softwares for practical applications and general toolboxes and advising of industrial software development.
+• Development of prototype software for practical applications or general toolboxes, and consulting in industrial software development.

 Centre(s) inria